 Step 10: What would you do?

 Yet, however helpful this logical structure is, the ethical models embedded are just a few of what are available even amongst European / American models – and remain fundamentally Western.
+Additionally, the SEA does not directly cover cultural differences, power relationships, network propagation or the ethical implications of changing people’s views and actions.
+I will return to those issues in other posts.

 Today, there are three popular ways of considering how morality impacts our actions, ‘normative’ ethical systems.